 Tracing W3LL’s identity

 Investigators traced W3LL’s criminal journey back to 2017, when they developed and sold their first malicious development – a tool called the W3LL SMTP Sender used for spamming.
 By 2018, W3LL had transitioned to developing phishing kits targeting Microsoft 365 accounts and launching their private marketplace.
-Apart from the phishing tools development, W3LL was also involved in hacktivism, defacement, phishing and fraud, and was actively participating in the Indonesian-speaking hacking community.
-The threat actor ran their own hacking community called “W3LL Squad”, where topics related to cybercrime and coordinating cyber operations were discussed.
+Apart from developing phishing tools, W3LL was also involved in hacktivism, defacement, phishing, and fraud, and actively participated in the Indonesian-speaking hacking community.
+The threat actor ran their own hacking community, “W3LL Squad,” where topics related to cybercrime and the coordination of cyber operations were discussed.

 Figure 9.
 One of the Facebook pages belonged to the W3LL threat actor.